 Chris and Cathy adopted their daughters from Colombia – hear their story!

-- Heterosexual married couples, single men and women are eligible to adopt from Colombia
+- Heterosexual married couples, single men and women are eligible to adopt from Colombia.
+Seeking pioneer-spirited gay or lesbian couple or single parent to adopt from Colombia.

 - Applicants aged 55 and older should consult with Spence-Chapin

-- Matched with a child 6-12 months after paperwork submission
+- Matched with a child 6-24 months after dossier submission

 - Post-adoption reports required at 6, 12, 18, and 24 months after the child comes home